rocky-linux/documentation/docs/labs/systems_administration_I/lab3-system_utilities.md

     !!!
 Question

         You were again prompted to confirm the removal of each file in the directory and the directory itself.
 What option will you use with the `rm  –r` command to prevent this?

 ## Exercise 13

 ### Learning `vi`

-"vi" is a text editor.
+`vi` is a text editor.
 It can be used to edit all kinds of plain text.
 It is especially useful for editing programs.

-`vi` is a big fat monster that can do almost everything - including make your coffee or cocoa !!
+`vi` is a big fat monster that can do almost everything - including make your coffee or cocoa!!

 Instead of trying to teach you `vi`, this exercise will point you to a tool that can better familiarize you with `vi`.